Skip to content

 ModelInput (per 1M tokens)Output (per 1M tokens)Free TierNotes

-Claude Sonnet 4$3.00$15.00Yes (limited)Best quality/price ratio
+Claude Sonnet 4$3.00$15.00Yes (limited)Best quality/price for daily coding

 Gemini 2.5 Pro$1.25$5.00Yes (generous)Cheapest major proprietary